BioinfGuru/variantcalling/README.md

 zcat filename_2.fastq.gz | sed -n 1,1000p > test_2.fastq && /
 gzip *.fastq
 ```
+## Quality Control

+The quality of the data should be assessed prior to running the script `fastqToVar.pl` to see if trimming is required.

+`mkdir -m 777 qc && fastqc *.fastq --noextract -o ./qc -t 64 && multiqc -f -ip *`

 ## Single v multi sample analysis
 This script `fastqToVar.pl` runs on the paired end fastq files of a single sample to output a vcf file with '-of vcf'.
 However, if their are multiple samples, the script can be run on each sample to output a gvcf file for each with '-of gvcf'.
 The multiple gvcf files can then be consolidated and used to joint call variants.
 This is a continuation of the [GATK best practice pipeline for calling germline variants](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) illustrated in the image above.
 This [tutorial](https://software.broadinstitute.org/gatk/documentation/article?id=11813) describes how to consolidate gvcfs for joint-calling.